Moeewe/LARGER.slicer/README.md

 ### Requirements

 * macOS 11 Big Sur or newer
-* Rhino 7 for Mac with Grasshopper
+* Rhino 8 for Mac with Grasshopper and Python 3
 * **LunchBox**
 * **Pufferfish**